 Faith As A Core Value Requires Sacrifice?

-Most things worth striving for requires some degree of sacrifice.
+Most things worth striving for require some degree of sacrifice.
 However, contemporary society often demands instant gratification.
 The reality is instant gratification is superfluous and so moments later you’ll require the next big thing.

 Instead, consider James Matthew Barrie’s quote, the writer of Peter Pan who said: